Aditya-Codes-247/Basic_ECommerce_Website/ReadMe.md

 # Made by Devansh Shah(22BCE068) and Aditya Pandey(22BCM005)

-Steps to Run the code:
+Steps to run the code:

 1. Download/Clone the folder
 2. Open the terminal